-This procedure applies to complaints about the policies, procedures, or actions of editorial staff of the Journal of Business and Retail Management Research (JBRMR)-A Journal of the Academy of Business and Retail Management (ABRM).
+This procedure applies to complaints about the policies, procedures, or actions of editorial staff of the Journal of Business and Retail Management Research (JBRMR)-A Journal of the Centre for Business & Economic Research (CBER).

 Our definition of a complaint is as follows:

 - The complainant defines his or her expression of unhappiness as a complaint;

 - The Academy infers that the complainant is not merely disagreeing with a decision it has made or something that has been published, but thinks that there has been a failure of process e.g. an excessive delay or a rude response.

 - The complaint must be about something that is within the responsibility of the editorial department of the Journal in relation to content or process.

 - By far the best way to reach the Academy is by email.
 Please email: email@example.com

 - All complaints will be acknowledged within five working days.

 - The Academy will make every effort to make a full response will be made within 28 days.
 If this is not possible an interim response will be given within the same time frame.
 From that time on further interim responses will be provided until the complaint is resolved.

 - If the complainant remains unhappy, complaints should be escalated to the Editor-in-Chief, whose decision will be final.